 Often, PTI member theatres provide professional opportunities in acting, directing, and design and/or career development opportunities through internships.
 In some cases, our interactions with these companies result in new play development and opportunities to conceive new approaches to existent works.

 Boston University New Play Initiative (NPI)

 Boston University College of Fine Arts School of Theatre invites you to explore our annual Performance Showcase and Design & Production Exhibit.
-Join us as we celebrate the graduating students’ accomplishments and formally introduce them to the professional theatre industry and the New York area alumni.
+Join us as we celebrate the graduating students’ accomplishments and formally introduce them to the professional theatre industry and alumni community.
 Showcase is made possible by the Stewart F. Lane and Bonnie Comley Fund for Career Development and the Jonathan M. Scharer Fund for Career Development in Theatre Arts, through the generosity of Seymore and Vivian Scharer.
-Learn More